-To look at this, let’s first of all, create an example.
-A typical five minute, 16-bit audio recording will typically have a file size of 50 megabytes or 1.4 megabytes per second (uncompressed).
+To look at this, let’s first create an example.
+A typical five-minute, 16-bit audio recording will typically have a file size of 50 megabytes or 1.4 megabytes per second (uncompressed).

 Thinking about an hour-long podcast episode, this would take up a fair amount of bandwidth.

 Briefly traveling back in time to the world before streaming services were available, the MP3 codec was developed to solve storage issue problems and to make it possible to compress CD-quality audio without a loss of audio quality from the original recording.

 This was typically 128kbps or 192kbps.

 However, in the modern age of streaming, the issue needs to be dealt with slightly differently.